 The stock market took a dip, so the Fed will likely continue to keep the interest rate at zero, in conformity with its goal of supporting asset prices by quantitative easing.
 What is wrong with a zero interest rate?
 Doesn’t it boost investment, growth, and employment?

 There are many things wrong with a zero interest rate.
 Remember that the interest rate is a price paid to savers by borrowing investors.
 At a zero price, savers will save less and receive less return on past savings.
 Savers and pensioners are penalized.
 At a near zero price for borrowed funds, investors are being subsidized and will invest in just about anything, leading to many poor investments and negative returns, furthering the economy’s already advanced transition from economic to uneconomic growth.
 Zero interest promotes an infinite demand for savings with zero new supply.
 But the “supply” is provided artificially by the Fed printing money.
 The infinite demand would be checked by the rising costs of natural resources and environmental damage if those costs were internalized, but they are not.
 Yet the environmental costs are real and do not disappear just because they are not counted.
 With free money and uncounted environmental costs, why not invest heavily in fracking?
-A very unequal distribution of income does check demand, at least for non-luxury goods.
+Very unequal distribution of income does check demand, at least for non-luxury goods.
 Rich people have an increasing surplus of money to invest, which also helps hold down the interest rate.
 Yes, mortgage rates fall, and that benefits citizens as home buyers, but they lose more in terms of their retirement accounts.
-And there is still a significant spread between the zero rate paid to savers and the positive rates charged on credit card and other debt, so the banks are doing quite well.
+And there is still a significant spread between the zero interest rate paid to savers and the positive rates charged on credit card and other debt, so the banks are doing quite well.

 Zero interest rates encourage aggregate growth in scale of the macro-economy to ecologically unsustainable, as well as uneconomic, levels.
-Zero interest rates also neglect risk of loss, while encouraging microeconomic misallocation to stupid projects.
+Zero interest rates also neglect the risk of loss, while encouraging microeconomic misallocation to stupid projects.
 At the same time, it redistributes income inequitably.
 Does all this make you think that something might be screwy with the policy of zero interest rates?
 Economists pride themselves on their knowledge of advanced mathematics, but they don’t seem to mind the fact that their policies imply dividing by zero!

 Granted that with severe unemployment it is worthwhile, as Keynes said, to hire people just to dig holes and fill them up again in order to increase spending.
 However, this would better be done by the Treasury paying the hole diggers with new Treasury money than by the Fed doing it by distorting the scale, distribution, and resource allocation of the whole economy with zero interest rates in order to create new bank money.
 Also, the money created by the Treasury costs no interest to the public, while the money created by the Fed costs us the positive rate charged to borrowers, not the zero rate paid to depositors.
 Money is a public utility like a road.
 Should private banks be allowed to set up a tollbooth and charge us for using public roads?
 By the way, the Fed is owned by its member private banks.